 5 But if anyone has caused grief, he has not grieved me, but all of you to some extent—not to be too severe.
 6 This punishment which was inflicted by the majority is sufficient for such a man,

-The person referenced here is the person who assaulted Paul’s character in the letter written between First and Second Corinthians (2 Co 2:3).
-It has been at least two years since Paul wrote First Corinthians.
+The person referenced here is the person who assaulted Paul’s character, whom Paul dealt with in the letter written between 1 and 2 Corinthians (2 Co 2:3).
+It had been at least two years since Paul wrote 1 Corinthians.

 But if [assumed true] anyone has caused grief,

-The person who “caused grief” to the church, and Paul was a Christian.
+The person who “caused grief” to the church and to Paul was a Christian.
 This is clear from the following verses.

 he has not grieved me, but all of you to some extent—not to be too severe.

-Paul’s primary issue is not the matter that caused him pain, but the grief that it caused in the Corinthian church.
+Paul’s primary issue was not the matter that caused him pain but the grief that it caused in the Corinthian church.
 The apostle himself was not in the business of personal vindication or retribution.
-Every Christian leader experience opposition to what he does.
+Every Christian leader experiences opposition to what he does.
 Also, every church undergoes problems because there are carnal Christians who will oppose its ministry.